 Head Coach/Assistant Athletic Director:

 On July 22, 2005, Jason Damjanovic became the fourth head coach in the history of De Anza College Men's Basketball.
 From day one, Damjanovic has instituted an up-tempo and aggressive style of play that has not only resulted in an exciting, high scoring brand of basketball, but has also made the Dons a force to be reckoned with in the Coast Conference.
 As he enters his 12th season, the program is positioned for both near and long-term success both on the court and in the classroom.In his first season at the helm, Coach D, reenergized the basketball program and led the De Anza College Dons to an impressive total of 15 wins , 9 of those victories were against teams ranked in the top 15 in Northern California.
 De Anza also captured 1st Place in the Cabrillo College Classic Basketball Tournament by defeating host Cabrillo College and rival Foothill College in consecutive nights.
 De Anza climbed to a ranking of 14th in Northern California, and finished in the top five in the State for scoring (95.6 ppg), that same season.

-In his nine seasons at De Anza College, his student-athletes have earned numerous academic awards, matriculated to 4-year institutions at a very high rate, have had multiple members of the team represent the Coast Conference with All-Conference honors, and have led the conference in scoring five times with three playoff appearances (2006-07, 2012-13, 2013-14).
+In his 11 seasons at De Anza College, his student-athletes have earned numerous academic awards, matriculated to 4-year institutions at a very high rate, have had multiple members of the team represent the Coast Conference with All-Conference honors, and have led the conference in scoring five times with three playoff appearances (2006-07, 2012-13, 2013-14).
 Coach Damjanovic is a member of the National Association of Basketball Coaches (NABC), USA Basketball, a licensed and approved FIBA coach and the California Community College Men’s Basketball Coaches Association (CCCMBCA).
 He also currently presides as the Conference Representative for the Coast Conference-South.

 Jason Damjanovic brings a wealth of playing experience with him.
 He was a standout player at Pioneer High School of San Jose, earning All-League Honors in both 1988 and 1989.
 Damjanovic still stands as the All-Time Steals Leader for the Mustangs.
 In the 1991-92 season, while at Foothill College, he was a member of the only Coast Conference Championship team in Foothill Men's Basketball history.
 Jason Damjanovic concluded his collegiate career at Sonoma State University, earning a Bachelor of Arts Degree in Psychology in 1996.
 Damjanovic also spent five seasons as player/coach with Race Express Basketball, which is a professional exhibition team comprised of former Division I and II college players who competed against other Division I and II University teams throughout the United States.